 The need for child eye health services in Ghana is immense.
-It is estimated that 9 000 children are blind, of which between 50 to 70 percent of these cases are avoidable but children are not accessing available services early enough.
-There are only two trained paediatric ophthalmologists in the country; two at our partner facility, the Komfo Anokye Teaching Hospital (KATH), and two at the Korle Bu Teaching Hospital.
+It is estimated that more than 9 000 children are blind, between 50 to 70 percent of the cases being avoidable.
+Unfortunately, children are not accessing services early enough to avoid going blind.
+There are only four trained paediatric ophthalmologists in the country; two at our partner facility, the Komfo Anokye Teaching Hospital (KATH), and two at the Korle Bu Teaching Hospital.
 A paediatric ophthalmology training course was recently established, however it cannot be completed without external support, and paediatric anaesthesia training remains unavailable.
 There is also a severe lack of awareness of eye-health conditions at a community level and eye health is not integrated into the primary healthcare system.

 • Orbis Africa and our partners created a programme to contribute to the reduction of childhood blindness and visual impairment by training ophthalmologists in child eye care.